Captain (2019 film)

 Captain (क्याप्टेन; also known by its tagline Captain: Match Beginning Soon) is a 2019 Nepalese sports drama film directed by Diwakar Bhattarai, written by Samipya Raj Timalsena, Diwakar Bhattarai, Sagar Kharel, Brajesh Khanal and produced by Bhuwan K.C. and Jiya K.C. under the banner of Super Kajal Films.
 It stars Anmol K.C., with Sunil Thapa, Saroj Khanal, Wilson Bikram Rai, Upasana Singh Thakuri, Priyanka Mv, and Prashant Tamrakar.
 The film, which follows a teenager who struggles to follow his father's footsteps in football, was filmed across Jhapa and Ilam.
 It was released in Nepal on 1 March 2019.
 It received largely unfavourable reviews from critics for its storyline, visual special effects, and lead performances, and a mixed response from audiences.
 It grossed below average at the box office and ended its run after its second weekend.

 Plot

 Madan Khadka (Saroj Khanal) was a talented footballer, but football cannot support his family, so he goes to Saudi Arabia to find work.
 His son, Ishan (Anmol K.C.), is following in his footsteps and wants to become a professional footballer.
-When his father is hurt in an accident abroad, Ishan faces a many problems his father is sick and admitted in hospital but he dreams of his father and his love for football.
-In the last moment he gets injured but he continues to play, and he wins the football game and the movie is finished with happy ending.
+When his father is hurt in an accident abroad, Ishan faces many problems.
+His father is sick and admitted in hospital but he dreams of his father and his love for football.
+In the last moment he gets injured but he continues to play, and he wins the football game and the movie is finished with a happy ending.